Thoughtworks: Design. Engineering. AI

 - 4

-Strategy.
 Design.
 Engineering.
+AI

-We're a leading global technology consultancy that integrates strategy, design and software engineering to enable our clients to thrive.
+We are a global technology consultancy that delivers extraordinary impact by blending design, engineering and AI expertise.

-For over 30 years, we’ve been at the forefront of digital innovation and have vast experience creating adaptable technology platforms, designing world-class digital products and harnessing the power of data and AI to unlock new sources of value.
+For over 30 years, our culture of innovation and technological excellence has helped clients strengthen their enterprise systems, scale with agility and create seamless digital experiences.

 Extraordinary impact for our clients